 Now that the warm weather is here, I’m craving some flavored water!
-Not the sweet, artificially flavored kind you buy, but naturally flavored with fruits and herbs.
+Not the sweet, artificially-flavored kind you buy, but naturally flavored with fruits and herbs.
 I have some recipes for flavored water here, but I found another water recipe I wanted to try that I found on a site called The Denver Housewife.
 It’s supposed to be good for hydrating and detoxing (or removing impurities from) the body.
-The lemon-mint-cucumber combination cleanses, aids in digestion, and rehydrates.
+The lemon-mint-cucumber combination is said to cleanse, aid in digestion, and rehydrate.
 I added an extra lemon because I love the lemon flavor (it does make the water pretty tart and lemony, so try it with two lemons first), and a little more cucumber.
 I already had mint growing in a large container on my patio, so it was so convenient to just snip some fresh mint right from the pot!

 If you don’t have a really large pitcher—a gallon-size pitcher would be best—you can make a half batch of this in a smaller pitcher.
 Or make the whole batch, split up into 2 smaller pitchers.
 This water would be great to bring to the office…you could make it in the evening and take it to work the next day!